Marlena Chertock is a digital storyteller and poet.

 Marlena writes about growing up with a rare skeletal dysplasia.
 Other common themes in her work include identity, intersectionality, queerness, chronic pain, accessibility, science fiction, and how climate change impacts disabled people.
 She is an advocate for human rights — including disabled, LGBTQ+, people of color, immigrants and refugees, neurodivergent, incarcerated, and other marginalized folks.

 Marlena is a writer/editor at UNCF (United Negro College Fund).
-Previously, she served as the Communications Manager for the Water Program at World Resources Institute.
-She writes articles for Electrical Contractor Magazine, covering topics such as the power crisis in Puerto Rico after Hurricane Maria and how to ensure safe construction sites during COVID-19.
-Her articles have appeared in The Washington Post, Marketplace, Electrical Contractor Magazine, News21, WTOP, and more.
+She is a freelance writer for Electrical Contractor Magazine, where she has written over 100 articles, covering topics such as the power crisis in Puerto Rico after Hurricane Maria, how to ensure safe construction sites during COVID-19, and mental health in construction.
+Her articles have appeared in The Washington Post, Marketplace, WTOP, NBC News, The Center for Public Integrity, and more.

 She is always open for collaborating, meeting writers of all sorts, and geeking out over space and books.